PseudoDevs/IamGhost/abcmd6.md

-Last updated: 2024-04-05 13:20:36
+Last updated: 2024-04-05 13:21:12
-Random Quote: There must always be a Stark in Winterfell.  -  Catelyn Stark
+Random Quote: The only way that entire car is worth 500 bucks, is if there's a $300 hook-r sitting in it. - Saul Goodman